beriberikix/golioth-firmware-sdk/examples/linux/buildroot/README.md

 # Golioth Firmware SDK Buildroot Example

 This directory contains a complete Buildroot br2-external tree for building a Linux system with the Golioth Firmware SDK and a production-ready `golioth_app` daemon.
-The system runs on QEMU with full network support for easy testing and development.
+The system uses U-Boot as the bootloader and runs on QEMU with full network support for easy testing and development.

 ## Quick Start